hantsy/jakartaee-mvc-sample/docs/guide.md

 * I have prepared a simple tests with Arquillian Drone and Arquillian Graphene, but it is failed on  Payara embedded container(I only tests on Payara Managed and Payara Embedded).

-* The `MvcBinding` and form validation did not work on CXF/Open Liberty.
+* The `MvcBinding` and form validation do not work on CXF/Open Liberty.